-When inserting the wire rack, ensure that the catch tappet a is at the rear and is facing downwards.
-The lettering "microwave" must be at the front and the outer rail must face downwards $\sim$ .
+When inserting the wire rack, ensure that the lug a is at the rear and is facing downwards.
+The word "microwave" must be at the front and the curvature must be facing downwards -.

-When inserting baking trays, ensure that the catch tappet a is at the rear and is facing downwards.
-The sloping edge of the accessory b must be facing forwards towards the appliance door.
+When inserting baking trays, make sure that the recess ${\bm a}$ is at the rear and is facing downwards.
+The sloping edge of the accessory ${\bm b}$ must be facing towards the appliance door.

-Example in the picture: Universal pan
+Example in the picture: universal pan